TakuyaShintate/tsts/docs/_sources/tutorials/train.rst.txt

 2. Create a config file
 ----------------------------------------------------

 Create a config file describing the settings during training.
-You can specify the model, Data Augmentation, Optimizer, Learning Rate Scheduler, etc. See [documentations](https://takuyashintate.github.io/tsts/projects/config.html) for details on the possible configuration items.
+You can specify the model, Data Augmentation, Optimizer, Learning Rate Scheduler, etc.

 For simplicity, we will use a minimal config file here.
 Save the following as `my_first_model.yml`.
-You can use a different model or methodology by copying the target section from [documentations](https://takuyashintate.github.io/tsts/).

 .. code-block:: yaml